Monterey Bay Aquarium: In media and popular culture

 Monterey Bay Aquarium has been featured in two documentaries on the wildlife television program Nature; filmmakers were given behind-the-scenes access for "Oceans in Glass" in 2006, and "Saving Otter 501" followed the aquarium's sea otter rehabilitation program in 2013.
 It also heavily supported and was featured in BBC's Big Blue Live, a 2015 live television miniseries about Monterey Bay that won a BAFTA TV Award in 2016.
 The aquarium served as the filming location for the fictitious Cetacean Institute in the 1986 film Star Trek IV: The Voyage Home.
 In the 2016 Disney/Pixar animated film Finding Dory, the aquarium inspired the design of the fish hospital that the characters visit, and its animals served as models for the film's animated characters.
 A scene from the HBO miniseries Big Little Lies, which aired in 2017, was filmed there.

 After comparing the aquarium's visitor feedback to the feedback of other attractions, the media and the travel industry have given it top awards.
 In 2014, TripAdvisor ranked it as the number one public aquarium in the world and, in 2015, it ranked second.
 In 2015, it was listed by Parents magazine as the top public aquarium in the United States and the highest rated destination on the West Coast.
 Frommer's travel guide lists Monterey Bay Aquarium as "exceptional", the highest rating on its three-tier system.

 Each year, since 2019, content creator DougDoug has held a Twitch livestream on the birthday of Monterey Bay Aquarium's oldest sea otter, Rosa.
-The livestreams have raised a significant amount of money for the aquarium, including $320.18 in 2019, $2,676.00 in 2020, $14,172.00 in 2021, and $104,326.89 in 2022.
-Rosa turned 23 in 2022.
+The livestreams have raised a significant amount of money for the aquarium and, as of 2024, DougDoug and his community had raised over $1,000,000 for the Monterey Bay Aquarium.